ruru-lyy/LinkedIn_Web_Scraping/README.md

 5. The script navigates through the reactions list, extracts the required information, and stores it in a structured format.

 ## Sample Output <a name="sample-output"></a>
-You can find a sample CSV file in the `output` directory, which contains the scraped profile details from a LinkedIn post.
+You can find a sample XLSX file [`linkedin_reactions.xlsx`](https://github.com/ruru-lyy/LinkedIn_Web_Scraping/blob/main/linkedin_reactions.xlsx) that contains the scraped profile details from a LinkedIn post.

 ## Challenges <a name="challenges"></a>